-Lack of vegetation on streambanks can lead to erosion.
-Over-grazed pastures can also contribute excessive amounts of sediment to local waterbodies.
+Lack of vegetation on canal banks and over-grazed pastures can contribute excessive amounts of sediment to local waterbodies.
 Livestock in streams can contaminate waterways with bacteria, making them unsafe for humans.

-- Keep livestock away from streambanks and provide them a water source away from waterbodies - Vegetate riparian areas along waterways. - Store and apply manure away from waterbodies and in accordance with a nutrient management plan. - Rotate animal grazing to prevent soil erosion in fields. - Apply fertilizers and pesticides according to label instructions to save money and minimize pollution.
+- Store and apply manure away from waterbodies and in accordance with a nutrient management plan. - Apply fertilizers and pesticides according to label instructions to save money and minimize pollution.